fossxo/fossxo-gdd/source/technical-design.rst

       - Command line options
         - Option to launch into as specific environment.
       - Open to show the grid for centering purposes.
+      - Can support simple environments via configuration file.
+E.g. point to background image, marks images, sound, and perhaps mark animation spec.
+        More advanced environments will likely require editing code.
+        This would allow developers to quickly add simple environments and gamers an easy way to mod the app without needing to compile code.
+    * Testability
+      - Use the logging system.
+Perform a test run where one or more complete games are played on every entrainment.
+Any warning or error level logs cause the test to fail.
+      - be proactive in checking for problems.
+E.g. can all of the resources be located, and do other up front checking during the loading process.
     * Packaging
       - Windows Inno setup / Linux app package thing / Mac OS